dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 $polyline1   $polyline2
 ```

-So order is important, but if we have a set of tags:
+So order is important when we talk about a polyline.
+If we have a set of tags:

 ```php
 $tags1 = ['one', 'two'];